-III.
-Bad Governance, and Political and Social Instability
+Bad Governance, and Political and Social Instability Definition:

 Poverty is created due to a lack of proper public resource distribution.
 Poverty is also created when the government does not respond to the critical needs of society and general problems are not managed effectively and efficiently.
-In addition, political instability, such as conflicts and widespread competition among various political parties, creates permanent unrest in the country which stimulates poverty. continuous lack of basic needs or goods and services, such as food, education, shelter, and treatment for some, while others enjoy them as private resources, promotes social instability.
+In addition, political instability, such as conflicts and widespread competition among various political parties, creates permanent unrest in the country which stimulates poverty.
+A continuous lack of basic needs or goods and services, such as food, education, shelter, and treatment for some, while others enjoy them as private resources, promotes social instability. - - - Bad Governance, and Political and Social Instability Description:

 Good governance is a cross-cutting issue and affects every sector of development, especially in a developing country.
 There are four pillars of good governance which support the building of effective and efficient institutions of government: accountability, transparency, participation and predictability.
 In Bangladesh, most of these are absent in government institutions.
 Poor people are excluded from the institutions, which makes them powerless and affects their lives.

-Public expenditure on health, education and sanitation benefits the non-poor more than the poor due lack of good governance.
+Public expenditure on health, education and sanitation benefits the non-poor more than the poor due to lack of good governance.
 There are many initiatives the government has undertaken to reduce poverty, but most of these programs have not been successful, due to accountability and transparency.
 Though government policy papers very often emphasize the participation of the poor, such participation remains elusive.
 The formal structure of accountability is notoriously faulty.
-More importantly, downward accountability towards the beneficiaries is quite flawed, as evidenced by several social service programs, including poverty alleviation programs implemented at the village level.
+More importantly, downward "Poor people never get justice." - People in Poverty "Whenever there is relief material coming from the government, poor people do not get powerful people take and distribute it among their relatives." accountability towards the beneficiaries is quite flawed, as evidenced by several social service programs, including poverty alleviation programs implemented at the village level.
 A lack of accountability for using public funds boosts corruption at the local government level.
 The government does not seem to be very keen about either citizen engagement or participation.
-Due to this powerlessness and lack of participation, poor people cannot play their roles as citizen.
+Due to this powerlessness and lack of participation, poor people cannot such relief.
+Rich and play their roles as citizen.
 Top-down poverty reduction policies and political interventions during program implementations hinder poverty reduction in Bangladesh.
 Good governance can act as the means to an end of poverty in Bangladesh.
-In countries where cultural or ethnic groups feel that there is economic, political and social inequality, it is more likely to occur, causing a vicious cycle that leads to poverty.

-- With a defective social state, family bonding, respect for others, friendly relations between neighbors are now broken and the same thing is happening to drug-addicted peoples.
-(Practitioners) - Due to a lack of good governance, there is a lack of employment and money.
+In countries where cultural or ethnic groups feel that there is economic, political and social inequality, it is more likely to occur, causing a vicious cycle that leads to poverty. - People in Poverty "A lack of good governance is most intolerable, even more than political instability.
+Good governance can bring peace unless there is political instability." - Academics "With a defective social state, family bonding, respect for others, friendly relations between neighbors are now broken and the same thing is happening to drug-addicted peoples." - Practitioners "Due to a lack of good governance, there is a lack of employment and money.
 To get a job, most of us have to give a bribe.
-But there is no guarantee to get this job even after giving a bribe.
-(Practitioner) - Poor people never get justice.
-(People in Poverty) "When I attend a meeting they don't let us express our opinion.
-They don't value my opinion because I am poor" - Whenever there is relief material coming from the government, poor people do not get such relief.
-Rich and powerful people take and distribute it among their relatives.
-(People in Poverty)
+But there is no guarantee to get this job even after giving a bribe." - Practitioners Characteristics: